-Back Cover Installation and Adjustment (Figures 3 and 11)
+Back Cover Installation And Adjustment (Figures 3 and 11)

-If the wear plate (16) was removed for replacement, carefully center it on the back cover and secure it with the hardware (20 and 35).
+If the wear plate (14) was removed for replacement, carefully center it on the back cover and secure it with the hardware (16 and 17).
 The wear plate must be concentric to prevent binding when the back cover is installed.

-The clearance between the impeller and wear plate is adjusted using four adjusting screws (23) and locking collars (22).
+The clearance between the impeller and wear plate is adjusted using four adjusting screws (25) and locking collars (31).
 There are 18 detents on the I.D. of each locking collar.
 Indexing the collars one detent on the adjusting screws represents approximately .005 inch (0,13 mm) of wear plate clearance.
 The recommended clearance between the wear plate and the impeller is .010 to .020 inch (0,25 to 0,50 mm).

-Replace the back cover O-rings (11A and 17) and lubricate them with a generous amount of No. 2 grease.
+Replace the back cover and wear plate O-rings (15 and 18) and lubricate them with a generous amount of No. 2 grease.
 Clean any scale or debris from the contacting surfaces in the pump casing that might interfere or prevent a good seal with the back cover.